rank-coin/rank-contracts/README.md

 ---

-The RANK Token sale will start on 15 of February, 2018.
+The RANK Token sale will start on February 02, 2018.
 More details: http://rankcoin.name/how-to-buy-rank-tokens/